-Fulbright Teaching Excellence and Achievement (FTEA) Program Media Literacy Cohort will bring international secondary-level teachers to the United States for a six-week professional development opportunity to take academic seminars at a host university, observe and share their expertise with U.S. teachers and students, and develop action plans to promote media literacy and critical thinking skills in their home schools, classrooms, and communities.
+Fulbright Teaching Excellence and Achievement (FTEA) Program will bring international secondary-level teachers to the United States for a six-week professional development opportunity to take academic seminars at a host university, observe and share their expertise with teachers and students at the host university and at local secondary schools.

 Teachers who are selected to participate in the FTEA Program Media Literacy Cohort will: